Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-checkout.md

 [VERIFY: src/Packetery/Module/Checkout/OrderUpdater.php#getPropsFromCheckoutData].
 The browser loads the Packeta widget, and the module gives the widget its settings, its translations and the URLs of the internal REST routes [VERIFY: src/Packetery/Module/Checkout/CheckoutSettings.php#createSettings].
+The module uses the internal REST router of `packetery-module-api`, the shipping method classes of `packetery-module-shipping`, and the logger, the exceptions, the views and the product category helpers of the other Packeta modules
+[VERIFY: src/Packetery/Module/Checkout/CheckoutSettings.php#createSettings].
-The module reads the cart and the session only through the adapters of `packetery-module-framework` [VERIFY: src/Packetery/Module/Checkout/SessionService.php#getChosenMethodFromSession].
+The module reads the cart and the session through the adapters of `packetery-module-framework` [VERIFY: src/Packetery/Module/Checkout/SessionService.php#getChosenMethodFromSession].
 One external currency switcher plugin is supported, and every other conversion goes through a filter [VERIFY: src/Packetery/Module/Checkout/CurrencySwitcherService.php#getConvertedPrice].